AT A GLANCE

 The Embassy team will provide wrap-around support and work with residents to equip them with invaluable life skills to become more confident and independent.
 From budgeting, money management, and laundry, learning soft skills such as socialising and teamwork, to boosting work readiness through job searches, applications and interviews.
 The experienced Embassy team will manage the site 24/7.

-We estimate that each resident will live on-site for an average of six months before being ready to start their next chapter in life.
+We estimate that each resident will live on-site for an average of 6 to 14 months depending on their level of need to get ready to start their next chapter in life.

 We aim to build on our strong track record of helping people to find that they have a life full of purpose, get into work, get into private accommodation and then remain part of community so that they are stable going forward.